 Past CGI interview question: Tell me about a time when you have dealt with failure

 Much like questions about weaknesses, this can be tricky; having to discuss a negative experience or trait can seem daunting.
+Notice that the question is asking about how you dealt with failure, as opposed to the failure itself – so, beyond providing necessary context, it’s best not to spend too long recounting details if it will only show you in a negative light.
 However, this is a good opportunity to show that you are able to learn from your mistakes and that you have the determination to recover from setbacks, which tie in closely with CGI's 'resilience and commitment to excellence' competency.

 You could even use this question to show how you have developed key skills: for example, if you received a poor grade in a group project because you failed to communicate effectively with the team, you can show how the experience has changed your behaviour and improved both your communication and collaborative working skills.
 Above all, it's important to show that you understand where you originally went wrong and that you have taken steps to rectify the problem.